-It is often mistakenly described as the first dictionary in history, but he was actually beaten by the French and Italians years before.
-It was, however, far and away the best of its kind – and remained so until the OED came out one hundred and fifty years later.
+Samuel Johnson’ English dictionary is often mistakenly described as the first dictionary in history, but he was actually beaten by a Frenchman and an Italian.
+But it was the best of its kind, and it remained so until the Oxford English Dictionary came out one hundred and fifty years later.